 “We believe that a good business should grow on its own.
 Most people wait on funding to grow or launch their business because they are afraid of the risk, or they don’t want to start small and build up in baby steps.
 Baby steps are a good model for a startup because we will fail a lot and we will learn a lot in return.
 Those failures will benefit us in the future.”

 Part of the store’s vision is to offer customisable design services and prints.
-This way, buyers can purchase gifts with sentimental value for the receiver.
+This way, buyers can purchase gifts with sentimental value.
 As most printing services in Iraq are outsourced to Turkey, there is a huge potential for high quality, in-country printing services that can offer a quick turnaround on items.

 Advice for Entrepreneurs